peterpeterparker/daviddalbusco.com/src/blog/stylish-cards-and-syntax-highlighting-with-gatsby.md

 #### Load the component

-Stencil components should currently be loaded at runtime in Gatsby (see issue [#1724](https://github.com/ionic-team/stencil/issues/1724) which should be soon finally solved as I heard in a Stencil chat yesterday).
+Stencil components should currently be loaded at runtime in Gatsby (see issue [#1724](https://github.com/ionic-team/stencil/issues/1724) which should be soon finally solved as I heard in a Stencil chat recently).

 For that purpose, load the [@deckdeckgo/highlight-code](http://twitter.com/deckdeckgo/highlight-code) once in one of your pages or components are mounted.